rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 My career worst in the mutation department was a Java Struts 1 code where a class had over 200 of mutating instance variables[^inheritance].
 Changing order of 2 lines in this code was almost guaranteed to create a (typically intermittent) bug, it was hard to even make sure that variables were set before they were read.
 This code used no advanced concepts, all ingredients were simple: control statements, instance variables, lots of protected methods with typically no arguments and void returns that read and set the instance variables.
 I consider it one of the most complex programs I worked with in my 27 years of professional programming.
 This code become infamous for is complexity very fast.
 Interestingly, Struts were blamed, not the needless overuse of mutable state.
-Ability to program using clear inputs and outputs and immutable data requires a learning effort, I submit to you that this effort is lower than cognitive effort of maintaining such code.
+Ability to program using clear inputs and outputs and immutable data requires a learning effort, I submit to you that this effort is lower than the cognitive effort of maintaining such code.
+Probably the _hardest_ bit is understanding which programming concepts to avoid.

 [^msgs]:  I believe this was the original idea behind OOP